 Lehigh accepts exchange students through a variety of agreements with partner colleges, universities and programs around the world.
 In addition, all interested students are welcome to apply to Lehigh independent of any existing program; these students will have to pay their own tuition and fees.

-Jen Topp, Program Director, Global Engagement
+Jen Topp, Assistant Director, Global Partnerships & Strategic Initiatives

 (01) 610-758-2875 (phone)

 Academic Year 2018-2019

 Fall semester: August 27 – December 19, 2018